sustrik/250bpm/blog:163/blog.md

 For comparison, I've added the data for the US and for my native Slovakia (I couldn't resist the urge.
 Sorry.)
 In the US case the graph represents the portion of voters who voted for the ruling president.
 In the case of Slovakia it's people who voted for the coalition parties.

 As can be seen, both countries wobble around 50%.
 Naively, one would expect that legitimacy in a democratic country cannot fall below 50%.
 Whoever is supported by less than half of the voters should be outvoted and unable to form a government.
 In reality, however, there are many ways to fall into this trap.
-A country may have a weird electoral system (US), it may have a minority or bureaucratic government (Belgium) or, as in the case of Slovakia, quotas for entering the parliament can leave a large part of the voters (28.5%) without representation in the parliament, let alone in the government.
+A country may have a weird electoral system (US), it may have a minority or bureaucratic government (Belgium) or, as in the case of Slovakia, quotas for the entry into the parliament can leave a large part of the voters (28.5%) without representation in the parliament, let alone in the government.

 In reality, legitimacy close to 50% seems to be quite common in competitive democracies.
 It kind of follows: With competitive mindset one wants to band together with only as many competitors as it takes to get the majority.
 Going any further means unnecessarily "losing" the contest.